 Enjoy getting a close up view of the birds as they reunite with their partner, build their nests, lay eggs and rear their chicks through our Kittiwake Camera attached to the BALTIC Centre for Contemporary Art.

 Keep an eye on this page for the camera to go live* again.

 *Please note: We are having some technical difficulties getting the camera up and running again this year.
 We hope to have it live as soon as possible, but in the meantime you can enjoy some footage from 2020 below.

-Newcastle-Gateshead Quayside is home to an estimated 700 pairs of breeding Kittiwakes.
-Their colony on the Newcastle-Gateshead quayside is recognised as being the furthest inland Kittiwake nesting site in the world.
-Kittiwakes have used the Newcastle-Gateshead quayside as a breeding site since the 1960’s and have truly become a well-established part of our local and natural heritage.
+Newcastle-Gateshead Quayside is home to approximately 800 pairs of breeding Kittiwakes.
+These oceanic gulls have been using buildings and structures along the quayside as a breeding site since the 1960s and have truly become a well-established part of our local and natural heritage.

 The colony demonstrates how humans and wildlife can co-exist in urban areas and it is fantastic that local people and visitors are able to experience this amazing wildlife spectacle against the iconic landmarks of the Tyne bridges, the Sage and the Baltic art gallery.

 The Tyne Kittiwakes Partnership has formed to ensure that the Kittiwake population along the Tyne is safeguarded and to work together to improve our understanding of the birds and their conservation needs.
 The Partnership includes Durham Wildlife Trust, the Natural History Society of Northumbria, RSPB, Northumberland Wildlife Trust; Newcastle, Gateshead, North Tynesideand South Tyneside Councils, Newcastle University and individual researchers and ornithologists.